open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 | 8 | User <-- Radio | Headphone Right Audio |
 | Shield | Common | Tied to Power Ground |

+## Electrical Specification

-**Microphone:** The Microphone signal is a typical Electret microphone signal: DC bias provided by the radio to power the microphone element, about 0.5mA across a 2vDC microphone element (eg: 5vDC through 6.8k ohm resistor).
-Dynamic microphone elements will require about 10 to 15db of amplification, and for the DC bias to be blocked.
-This Standard also provides a simple 5 component microphone pre-amp, powered by the DC bias, to bring a Dynamic microphone element up to Electret signal levels.
+**Microphone:** The Microphone signal is a typical electret microphone signal: -45dBV +/- 3dbV into 600 to 1k ohm.
+The Radio device provides a DC bias voltage to power the microphone element, about 0.5mA across a 2vDC microphone element (eg: 5vDC through 6.8k ohm resistor).
+Dynamic microphone elements require about 10 to 15db of amplification, and for the DC bias to be blocked; this Standard provides a simple 5 component microphone pre-amp, powered by the DC bias, to bring a Dynamic microphone element up to Electret signal levels.

-**Headphones:** The Headphones signals are typical 16 to 64ohm headphones, about 1v RMS at full volume.
+**Headphones:** The audio out from the radio to the user are typical headphones signals: about 0dBV to -10dBV at full volume, into 16 to 64ohm headphones.
 If the source (Radio) is mono, it must drive both Left and Right signals and can just tie them in parallel (assuming the driver can handle the lower impedance.)
 If the destination (User) is mono, it can choose to either use only the Left audio, or to mix Left and Right together.

-**Power:** The Radio must provide at least 200mA of 5vDC (where possible, but as low as 3.2vDC is acceptable if not), for the User device to run amplifiers, DTMF/tone generators, signal processing, etc.
+**DC Power (Optional):** The Radio should when possible provide DC power: regulated 5vDC at 200mA, for the User device to run amplifiers, DTMF/tone generators, signal processing, etc.  Radio devices that do not provide DC power must be labeled as such.
+User devices that require DC power will not work with these Radio devices.

 **PTT:** The User triggers PTT using a simple contact closure to Power Ground (BJT Vce or FET Vds is acceptable).
 The Radio side must not pull it up to any higher than Vcc.

 **GROUNDS!** Where possible, the User devices will keep the three Grounds separate: 1) Mic and Mic Ground, 2) Headphones Left/Right and Headphone Ground, and 3) Vcc/PTT and Power Ground.
 This will allow for the best audio quality, least cross-talk, fewest ground loops, etc.

-But in some cases, this isn't possible.  eg: A 4-pin TRRS Headset connector which shares a common ground between the Mic and Headphones.  **THE RADIO DEVICE MUST SUPPORT THIS.**  The Radio MUST NOT require anything other than "Ground" on the Mic or Headphone Ground pins.
+But in some cases, this isn't possible.  eg: CTIA headsets use a 4-pin TRRS Headset connector that shares a common ground between the Mic and Headphones.  **THE RADIO DEVICE MUST SUPPORT THIS.**  The Radio MUST NOT require anything other than "Ground" on the Mic or Headphone Ground pins.
 That is, no push-pull on the Headphones, no DC bias'd Mic Ground, etc.

 <div class="page" />